cliffhall/mcp-multicore/README.md

 ## Pipe Communications Characteristics
 Each PureMVC Core has own isolated _intra-core_ notification space, where its actors communicate with each other.

-The pipe utility adds an _inter-core_ notification space where schema-typed messages can be exchanged between one Core and another.
+The pipe utility adds an _inter-core_ notification space where schema-typed messages can be exchanged between Cores.

 - Asynchronous: Message delivery does not block sender
 - Typed: Messages follow a strict schema